Scholarships for Transfer Students: 3 Ways to Find Funds

 1. Explore University Scholarships

 One of the best places to look for scholarships you might be eligible for is the financial aid section of your preferred school’s website.
-For example, Azusa Pacific University offers exclusive scholarships for transfer students.
-These scholarships begin at awards of $7,000 per year and are renewable for up to four years, so students who transfer in can complete their degree and graduate from APU with financial assistance.
-If you meet certain academic qualifications, you could potentially be awarded up to $12,000 each year.
+For example, Azusa Pacific University offers academic scholarships for transfer students.
+These scholarships can range from $7,000 to $21,000 per year and are renewable for up to four years, so students who transfer in can complete their degree and graduate from APU with financial assistance.

 2. Search Outside Resources